Nvidia’s Q3 revenues rise 57% to $4.73 billion as gaming and datacenters stay strong

 Nvidia is also in talks with regulators about getting approval for its $40 billion acquisition of Arm.
 The Mellanox deal took a long time to get approval.
 To help get approval, Nvidia says it keep Arm’s employees in place and hire more to create a world-class AI lab in Cambridge, England.

-Nvidia CEO Jensen Huang said in a statement that the company is firing on all cylinders and hit record revenues in gaming, datacenter, and overall categories.
+Huang said in a statement that the company is firing on all cylinders and hit record revenues in gaming, datacenter, and overall categories.

 “The new Nvidia GeForce RTX GPU provides our largest-ever generational leap and demand is overwhelming.
 Nvidia RTX has made ray tracing the new standard in gaming,” he said.